T-K-234/Skill-Match/README.md

 # Skill-Match
 The Skill Matching Portal is a web-based platform designed to bridge the gap between students and employers.
 Employers can post job requirements, while students can showcase their skills.
-The system uses cosine similarity to intelligently match student skill profiles with job descriptions, helping both parties find the best fit efficiently.
+The system uses cosine similarity to intelligently match student skill profiles with job descriptions, helping both parties find the best fit efficiently.**
-🚀 Key Features
+# Key Features
-👨‍🎓 Student Portal
+# 👨‍🎓 Student Portal

 Create and manage student profiles